bluffingtuna/sublimegitbash/README.md

 First, you need to create .bash_profile under /users/username directory.

+you can check your home folder by typing echo ~ in your git bash.

 this will set the PATH and other environmental variables for the shell.

 and then edit with sublime or notepad the .bash_profile file and add the below command